Updated May 2020

 NCADD-NJ’s Road to Recovery Campaign

 NCADD-NJ’s Road to Recovery Campaign is a grassroots effort to highlight public policies that help individuals overcome addiction or mental illness through life-saving intervention, education, and treatment, as well as remove common barriers to living healthy lives in recovery.
-Addiction is a disease that touches many lives.
+Addiction is a disease that touches many.
 Taking a comprehensive public health approach to this growing problem is urgent.

 NCADD-NJ has identified legislation that can save lives and encourage those struggling with addiction or mental health issues to get well and become, like most in recovery, productive members of our communities.
 Finding and sustaining recovery can be hard, so focusing on policies that make long term recovery easier is a cause worth fighting for with your grassroots support.

 Advocates already have had victories for the Road to Recovery Campaign.
 The following bills have become law with the work of our dedicated Advocates.

 ROAD TO RECOVERY CAMPAIGN VICTORIES!